henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 * SSH access to the kubernetes cluster nodes (master and slaves)
 * Access to an OpenStack cloud, and this cloud is reachable by the Kubernetes nodes, i.e. they can access Keystone to authenticate and are able to communicate with Neutron
 * A basic understanding of OpenStack resources, such as projects, domains, load balancers
-* (Optional): If you want to use Floating IPs to expose your LoadBalancers, you must use a Kubernetes version >= 1.8

 ## Hands-on